 3) The production of the mobile application MaaS

-This is where the Graphic Designer and the UI Developer come together in the project.
-Indeed, the UI Developer’s mission is to deploy the mock-ups and animations designed by the Design team.
+This is where the Graphic Designer and the IU Developer come together in the project.
+Indeed, the IU Developer’s mission is to deploy the mock-ups and animations designed by the Design team.
 This is when we enter the production stage.
 The interface will then be able to see the day with the “Front development”.
 Once finished, it’s the Full-Stack Developer’s turn to come into play.
 He will mainly work on the Back Office, the invisible part on the user side.
 He’s usually in charge of setting up, configuring and maintaining the server and the database.

 To conclude this article, you will find below a summary of the production process of a MaaS solution.